-- 2 (en el tiempo) to go back sus orígenes se remontan al siglo VI its origins go o date back to the 6th century la historia se remonta al mes de mayo the beginning of the story goes back to May, the story begins back in May
+- 2 (en el tiempo) to go back sus orígenes se remontan al siglo VI its origins go o/or date back to the 6th century la historia se remonta al mes de mayo the beginning of the story goes back to May, the story begins back in May

 What do you find interesting about this word or phrase?

 Comments that don't adhere to our Community Guidelines may be moderated or removed.